 Artesa de Lleida in the time of the Templars and Hospitallers

-What can you see if you visit Artesa de Lleida?
+What can you see if you spend a few days in a holiday cottage in Artesa de Lleida?

 La Vileta , the old part of the town, hides some old houses with large portals and one of the best known is Casa Gallart .
 In the center of La Vileta, you will discover the parish church of Sant Miquel , in neoclassical style from the 18th century.